 - It is best to take this medicine with food or milk.

-- Ursodiol forte tablet can be broken in halves to provide recommended dosage.
-To break the tablet easily, place the tablet on a flat surface with the scored section on top.
-Hold the tablet with your thumbs placed close to the groove then apply gentle pressure until it breaks apart.
-Swallow each segment with water.
-Do not chew it.
+- Urso Forte® tablet can be broken in half, if needed.
+Place the tablet on a flat surface with the score (groove) on top.
+Hold the tablet with your thumbs close to the groove then apply gentle pressure until the tablet breaks apart.
+Swallow the half tablet with water.
+Do not chew.

-- Keep using the medicine for your full treatment time.
+- Gallstone treatment: Keep using the medicine for your full treatment time.
 It may take several months for the medicine to dissolve gallstones.

 If a dose is missed: